You're probably wondering:

 Email Content Marketing

 Go old school!
-Communicating and engaging with your audience through email can be an extremely powerful thing.
+Communicating and engaging with your audience through email can be a shockingly powerful thing.
 You get direct access - right to their inbox or phone - that lets you provide valuable information and share amazing stories.
 A lot of marketers will say that their email list is their most valuable asset, and I'm certainly not here to argue.
 In fact, many successful online marketers say that their one regret is that they didn't start building an email list sooner.

 Why Should You Start Building An Email List?